LukyynCZ/LukyynCZ/README.md

 Everything started when I learned Python.
 Then I decided to learn how to build Websites and Web applications using MERN stack.

-* 🌍  I'm based in Czech Republic
+* 🌍  I'm based in the Czech Republic
 * ⚡  I'm improving my-self like lightning

 ### Skills